-I am Michael J. Douma, an Assistant Research Professor in the McDonough School of Business at Georgetown University, where I am the Director of the Georgetown Institute for the Study of Markets and Ethics.
+I am an Assistant Research Professor in the McDonough School of Business at Georgetown University, where I am the Director of the Georgetown Institute for the Study of Markets and Ethics.

 In addition to my research and teaching, I have been active in public history projects in the realms of historic preservation and folklore.
-I am happy to be a mentor to history graduate students around the country and present on topics of higher education at interdisciplinary seminars.
+I am particularly interested in antique stores and book collecting.

 I have a B.A. from Hope College in Holland, Michigan, and a M.A. and Ph.D. from Florida State University.
 A proud native of Michigan, I’ve spent much of my adult life wandering the historic cities and archival centers of Europe.
 I live in a book-filled cabin in the mountains of West Virginia.